It's Right There in the Name

 Besides, that’s Trump.
 Jacksonian from the jump.

 Now the Battle Hymn stands second only to the National Anthem in the reverence it commands.
-It’s not perfect, and whether or not Christ was born with any lilies nearby, it continues to stir the hearts of Americans (including this one) while reminding them of their nation’s — and particularly their warfighters’ — spirit, faith, sacrifice and strength.
+It’s not perfect, and whether or not Christ was born with any lilies nearby, it continues to stir the hearts of Americans while reminding them of their nation’s — and particularly their warfighters’ — spirit, faith, sacrifice and strength.

 Besides, it’s what you carry into battle.